CASTResearchLabs/com.castsoftware.labs.digital-index/com.castsoftware.labs.digital_index_documentation.md

 # Prerequisites

 * An installation of any compatible release of CAST AIP \(see support information above\)
+* For best results, ensure the data entities identifications is properly configured (if not, the Data Risk Index will be N\/A)
 * For best results, ensure the transaction identifications is properly configured (if not, the Transaction Risk Index will be N\/A)

 # Bug Fix List